Pensacola Christian Eagles: Former sports

 Baseball was a short-lived sport at PCC, played from 1981 until around 1983.
 One notable outcome for the Eagle nine occurred on April 10, 1982, when Pensacola Christian and Alabama Christian (now Faulkner University) played an extremely unconventional triple-header.
 The Eagles lost all three games and were outscored 30–6, allowing a total of twenty stolen bases in games consisting of five, seven, and six innings, respectively.

 Men's wrestling

 Men's wrestling was a sport at Pensacola Christian from 1991 until 2006, competing in the NCCAA from 1991 to 1998 and in the NCWA from 1998 to 2006.
 The Eagles' first wrestling matchup was a loss to Florida State at PCC on November 23, 1991.
 As of the 2004–05 season, Pensacola Christian was the only varsity intercollegiate men's wrestling program in the state of Florida.
 All others, including other NCWA programs, were club sports.
 Sixty-seven Eagles were named All-Americans throughout the program's history: 28 in the NCCAA and 39 in the NCWA.
 While in the NCWA, PCC won two Most Outstanding Wrestler awards and had nine national champions.
-Men's wrestling was coached by hall of fame wrestler Jim Hazewinkel from 1991 to 2006.
-Dave Hazewinkel, Jim's twin, was briefly Pensacola Christian's co-coach as of 2004.
+Men's wrestling was coached by hall of fame wrestler Jim Hazewinkel from 1991 to 2006, as well as Dave Hazewinkel, Jim's twin brother, as of 2004.